 Again the counsellor will not usually speak with anyone outside the service.
 The counselling managers will talk to other professionals about how the service works.
 If other professionals are working with you then, if necessary and with your permission, managers might check we are all working in your best interests.
 Again we would support you in speaking about important issues to other key workers.

 25. What if I feel bad in between sessions?

 Sometimes this happens and you may feel that you want to talk to someone.
 You can always ring us and if a counsellor is available you will be able to speak over the phone.
-You can also come along to the drop-in session and talk with someone.
 We will also give you a list of agencies you can talk to over the phone if we are not available.